pietrobe03/randuino/README.md

 * `randuino-value.ino` works by picking a random number depending on the current on a analog port.

 ## Randuino library
 The randuino library helps communicationg to a randuino.
+It is written in C++ and Qt5 and can be used in any Qt5-based projects.

-It is written in C++ and Qt 5.
+Qt is licensed under (L)GPL v3 license and can be downloaded from https://www.qt.io/download.